-Opportunity for physical education majors to learn and develop techniques based on the latest theories of coaching.
+Opportunity to learn and develop techniques based on the latest theories of coaching.
 Combines theory in the classroom with application on the playing field/court.
 Prereq: ESSM 141.
 Prereq or Co-req: ESSM 351.
-(Formerly PHED 362-363)

 ESSM 365 Contemporary Issues in Sport (3)